- Document type

 First Cazdyn discusses AIDS as an example of a global event, as it is not defined by borders and it takes no notion of the concept of the nation.
 Ghost in the Shell stresses how individual and biological events are simultaneously social and political events.
 The second point that Cazdyn makes is that Ghost in the Shell also shows that although political economy exceeds the nation, culture and ideology are still deeply rooted in it.
 He exemplifies this by giving to examples of the relationship between the characters in Ghost in the Shell.
 The characters have exceeded the human subject in terms of the technology of the body, while the culture and ideology is still rooted deeply in it.
 This is illustrated in two scenes both relating to Motoko and gender.
 In the first she refers to menstruation and in the second Bateau recoils when he glimpses her naked body.

-More than an analysis of the history of film and capitalism Cazdyn offers a method of (re)reading the past.
-The Flash of Capital is a meta-analysis about film history.
+More than an analysis of the history of film and capitalism, Cazdyn offers a method of (re)reading the past.
+The Flash of Capital is a meta-analysis of film history.
 An analysis about analysis, a historiography about historiography.
 Cazdyn has been looking for a new language to describe Japanese film and culture and at the same time aims to be sensitive for the places where these categories exceed themselves.
 Not by looking at the narratives and the stars of the films, but by looking at the form and the context more than the content.

 Availability